Megan Sever, Editor & Writer

 EARTH Magazine, a 64-page international monthly earth sciences newsmagazine in which we analyzed and explained complex scientific studies, was produced by myself and two other editors, a designer and an illustrator.
 I managed our small, distributed team of staffers along with a large team of freelancers and contributors from around the world.
 I ran every aspect of the production cycle: planning stories months in advance and soliciting people to write them, managing the freelancers and the budget, content and copy editing every piece we ran, writing and editing breaking news stories on fast turnaround and helping with layout for print and the web, and running the magazine's social media channels.
 I also set the strategic direction of the magazine.
 I pushed the envelope to cover more of the topics that matter to people instead of just the “basic geology" the magazine covered prior to my leadership.
 Such fields included land-use battles, water balance and rights issues, fracking, issues surrounding hydropower and dams, and better engagement with policymakers about climate change science and mitigation options, plus as much natural hazards coverage as we could run.
 Additionally, although the magazine was focused on science, I pushed to expand our coverage to wider cultural issues.
 We were lauded for making the earth sciences accessible.
 We were all proud of the work we did.
 Then, in March 2019, EARTH was abruptly shut down by its publisher.

-Since EARTH closed, I've been freelance editing, taking my nearly 20 years of experience in science communications and putting it to work for myriad clients, performing all the services listed on my Services page.
+Since EARTH closed, I've been freelance editing and writing, taking my nearly 20 years of experience in science communications and putting it to work for myriad clients, performing all the services listed on my Services page.